Joe DiMeo: Unprecedented transplant 'a second chance at life' | DW | 05.02.2021

 "We needed to avoid infection, we needed to have this operation occur as fast as possible, we had to be very selective with the donor, and we had to implement every state of the art technology that would ensure complete success of Joe's operation," Dr. Eduardo Rodriguez, head of the team that completed the surgery, told reporters on Wednesday.
 "And that's exactly what we did."

 DiMeo lost his eyelids, ears and most of his fingers in the accident.
-He spent months afterwards in a medically-induced coma, followed by 20 reconstructive surgeries and skin-grafts to treat his burns.
+He spent months in a medically induced coma, followed by 20 reconstructive surgeries and skin-grafts to treat his burns.

 But it became clear that those surgeries wouldn't be enough for DiMeo to return to normalcy with full vision or use of his hands.
 His doctors began looking for a donor with the same gender, skin-tone and dominant hand as their patient, but estimated there was only a 6 % chance of finding someone to match DiMeo's immune system.